 The major barrier to our present-day recycling infrastructure is the staggering amount of different plastic types entering the recycling stream.
-Most plastics labeled with the typical triangle-logo indicating their recyclability are highly-engineered and actually cannot be recycled at scale.
+Most plastics labeled with the typical triangle-logo indicating their recyclability cannot be recycled at scale.

 The New Norm addresses this issue head-on; we offer a solution that makes use of plastics that are not accepted by our existing recycling infrastructure.
 We transform plastic into sustainable, wearable fabric.